May 26, 2013 § 4 Comments

 Translated for the LEC/Heritage Press by Gilbert Seldes, who also introduces the book.

 Heritage Press Reprint of LEC #57/5th Series V. 9 in 1934

 Click images for a larger size.

-Front Binding – Designed by George Macy himself, these boards are textured with a granite-like look with some of Pablo Picasso’s soldier sketches, which make for a striking book.
-Yes, you did read that right – for one book, the Limited Editions Club got the now-legendary Picasso to provide its illustrations, and I think he did a great job with the comedic Lysistrata.
-The LEC version goes for big bucks, since Picasso signed it – 150 of those 1500 books also got a complete set of signed sketches, which gives this book even more monetary worth.
+All right, back to this edition.
+Designed by Macy himself, these boards are textured with a granite-like look with some of Pablo Picasso’s soldier sketches, which make for a striking book.
+Yes, you did read that right — for one book, the Limited Editions Club got the now-legendary Picasso to provide its illustrations, and I think he did a great job with the comedic Lysistrata.
+The LEC version goes for big bucks, since Picasso signed it; 150 of those 1500 books also got a complete set of signed sketches, which gives this book even more monetary worth.
 I don’t have the signed ones, but I’ve included two of those particular items that the book reprints below.